-Usually, it’s never a good idea to edit the Registry, because the database contains low-level settings necessary for the OS and certain apps to operate correctly, and the slightest mistake can prevent the device from starting.
+On Windows 10, it is never a good idea to modify the Registry because the database contains low-level settings necessary for the system and certain apps to operate correctly, and the slightest mistake can prevent the device from starting.

-In this guide, you’ll learn the steps to manually restore the previous version of the Registry from its automated backup on Windows 10.
+In this guide, you will learn the steps to restore the previous version of the Registry manually from its automated backup on Windows 10.

 Click on Troubleshoot.